We're giving you the chance to win back the value of your meal - every time you dine this month!

 Salvi's Mozzarella Bar, Corn Exchange

 What: A family run eatery sharing the produce of Campania with the locals of Manchester.
-Starting out as a deli, Salvi's is now a treasure trove of Italian favourites featuring three sites across the region.
-With an alfresco terrace, this is a great spot for outdoor dining during those warmer seasons, while the cosy dining room comes into its own in the evening when gentle lighting creates a relaxing ambiance.
+Starting out as a deli, Salvi's is now a treasure trove of Italian favourites featuring two sites across the region.
+With an alfresco terrace, this is a great spot for outdoor dining during those warmer seasons, while the cosy dining room comes into its own in the evening.
 Kick things off with antipasti options (calamari, bruschetta and arancini are all favourites here) before moving onto classic pizza, pasta and seafood mains.

 Ciaooo, Ancoats